Delta Pharmacy to build new store in Charleston; Publix looks to expand on Daniel Island

 Now, the parent company for the storied shoe is closing all of its G. H. Bass stores, including one in Tanger Outlets in North Charleston.

 New York City-based G-III Apparel Group announced recently it will shutter all of its G. H. Bass and Wilsons Leather stores as part of a restructuring plan.
-The nearest Wilsons Leather store is in Tanger Outlets in Myrtle Beach.
+The nearest Wilsons store is in Myrtle Beach.

 G-III also reported that it moved to a loss in its fiscal first quarter, with sales falling 36.1 percent.